Ric McIver: Progressive Conservative leadership run

 McIver resigned from cabinet in May 2014 in order to stand in the PC leadership election, following the resignation of Premier Alison Redford.
 During the leadership campaign, he attended the March for Jesus.
 He later made it clear he did not share in the group's anti-gay beliefs after media attention to the event.
 McIver placed second with 11.7% of the vote, losing to Jim Prentice.
 On September 15, 2014, McIver was appointed Minister of Jobs, Skills, Training and Labour in Prentice's cabinet.

 Progressive Conservative interim leader

 On May 11, 2015, following the party's defeat in the 2015 provincial election the previous week and the resulting resignation of party leader Jim Prentice, McIver was chosen by caucus to be interim leader of the PC Party.
 At the time, he did not rule out running for permanent leader at the leadership election to be held in 2017.

 On April 18, 2016, McIver was thrown out of the Alberta legislature by Speaker Bob Wanner for repeatedly refusing to sit down despite the speaker's requests after learning that sheets explaining the speaker's ruling for an NDP amendment on a motion tabled by McIver had been distributed before the amendment was debated on the floor.

-McIver announced on November 8, 2016, that he would not be running for the permanent leadership and will remain interim leader until the March convention.
+McIver announced on November 8, 2016, that he would not be running for the permanent leadership and would remain interim leader until the March convention.